-Where a Fire Safety audit results in a notice being issued by the LFB, the reports themselves are exempt from release under the FOIA provisions under Section 31 of the FOIA - law enforcement (Section 31(1)(g) combined with 31(2) (a) and 31(2) (c)).
+As a result, an informal notification of (fire safety) deficiencies (NOD) was issued for the Premises on the February 2020.
+Where a Fire Safety Audit (FSA) results in a notice being issued by the LFB, the reports themselves are exempt from release under The Freedom of Information Act (FOIA) provisions under Section 31of the FOIA - law enforcement (Section 31(1)(g) combined with 31(2) (a) and 31(2) (c)).

-When the LFB identifies any safety concerns, we make this information available to the public by supplying copies of any informal notification of fire safety deficiencies (NOD) issued, and through access to the public register of any formal enforcement action.
-We clearly understand that there is public interest and concern about knowing about the fire safety of the buildings in which people live, work or visit however we need to maintain a balance between the public interest in safety and the Brigade's ability to work with responsible persons in a safe space where honest, frank and meaningful discussions can take place.

-It is important that enforcing authorities are assisted in their investigations if witnesses and those responsible for compliance with regulations are willing to cooperate with the investigation on a voluntary basis and investigators are able to take full contemporaneous notes (that are recorded on the audit forms) and enter in discussions (either verbally, or by correspondence) with those involved to enable them to explore all aspects of the case and then arrive at a decision as to the appropriate action to take.
+When the LFB identifies any safety concerns, we make this information available to the public by supplying copies of any informal Notification of Fire Safety Deficiencies (NOD) issued, and through access to the public register of any formal enforcement action.
+We clearly understand that there is public interest and concern about knowing about the fire safety of the buildings in which people live, work or visit; however, we need to maintain a balance between the public interest in safety and the Brigade's ability to work with responsible persons in a safe space where honest, frank and meaningful discussions can take place.
+It is important that enforcing authorities are assisted in their investigations, if witnesses and those responsible for compliance with regulations, are willing to cooperate with the investigation on a voluntary basis and investigators are able to take full contemporaneous notes (that are recorded on the audit forms) and enter in discussions (either verbally, or by correspondence), with those involved, to enable them to explore all aspects of the case and then arrive at a decision on the appropriate action to take.
+A copy of The Notification of Fire Safety Deficiencies (NOD) letter is attached below Personal data has been removed from the NOD document under section 40 of the FOIA - Personal Information.

 We have dealt with your request under the Freedom of Information Act 2000.
-For more information about this process please see the guidance we publish about making a request on our website: https://www.london-fire.gov.uk/about-us/transparency/request-information-from-us/
+For more information about this process please see the guidance we publish about making a request on our website london-fire.gov.uk